Galaxies99/TransCG/README.md

-# TransCG: A Large-Scale Real-World Dataset for Transparent Object Depth Completion and a Grasping Baseline
+# TransCG: A Large-Scale Real-World Dataset for Transparent Object Depth Completion and A Grasping Baseline

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]